 Cheesy Chicken Broccoli Pasta Recipe

 There’s a reason boxed mac and cheese is so popular – you can’t beat pasta shells coated in a cheesy sauce!
 But as delicious as store-bought mac and cheese is, it’s usually pretty simple and without substance.
 That’s why I love this chicken broccoli pasta recipe.
 It is so delicious and cheesy, but also much better for you because it’s tossed with lean protein and vegetables.
 It’s packed with diverse flavors, making it a far more captivating dish, and making this pasta dinner is nearly as easy as preparing a boxed version!

 - Quick.
 This recipe only takes 30 minutes to make, and it’s a complete meal.

 - Homemade.
 Your body and your taste buds will feel good after you eat this dish.
 Even though it’s lighter than the boxed version, this mac and cheese recipe is still creamy.

 - Irresistibly flavorful.
 The cheese sauce is rich and luxurious, the chicken is tender and juicy, and the broccoli adds the perfect element of freshness.

 - Chicken breasts: Use boneless and skinless breasts.

 - Pepper: Make sure to use freshly cracked black pepper.

-- Milk: I recommend skim milk because it’s the healthiest option, but still tastes rich.
+- Milk: I use skim milk because it’s a lighter option, but you can use whole milk, too.

 - Chicken broth: Try to use a low-sodium broth/stock.